 For an authentic Italian splurge, look no further than La Luna on a side lane off central Walking Street.
 The fettuccine, gnocchi and ravioli are handmade in-house, bread is baked on site, and the sauces are simple but flavourful.
 They also serve huge portions of lasagna along with salads, pizzas and unexpected cocktails like cosmopolitan and negroni.
 It’s not cheap -- 150 to 400 baht for pasta dishes -- but you won’t leave hungry.
 If you prefer an Italian feast at a beachside table, Kioskino at Forra Diving Resort and the restaurant at Blue Tribes Resort are also worth a look on Pattaya Beach.

-For more of a Spanish twist, look no further than The Box in the centre of Walking Street.
-This stylish and very popular cafe serves Mediterranean-inspired sandwiches on crusty bread that are arguably the best on Lipe.
-They also do very good burgers to go with dinner options like grilled pork loin with black pepper and blue cheese sauce.
-A number of creative cocktails are whipped up at the sleek bar, and the place gets lively after dark.
-Like La Luna, The Box is on the expensive side but worth the splurge.
+With an upbeat scene at the heart of Walking Street, The Box is a stylish and popular Spanish spot serving Mediterranean-inspired sandwiches on crusty breads that are some of the best on Lipe.
+They also do fantastic burgers along with tapas, steaks and grilled pork loin with black pepper and blue cheese.
+Creative cocktails pop out of the sleek bar and the place is lively after dark.
+The Box is also on the expensive side but worth the splurge.